Ahmedsalah000/Akelny/README.md

 ---

-> 📎 This README is designed for developers and AI assistants like Cursor to fully understand the project goals and features.
+> 📎 This README is designed for developers